 The highlight here is a boardwalk that allows you to walk among the mangroves.
 While you observe swamp life (birds and little marine creatures) without getting your shoes in the muck!

-This is not a return track.
-Since the starting point and the ending point are not connected.
+This is not a return track since the starting point and the ending point are not connected.
 Allocate an hour to explore the mangrove.

-From the reserve, you can take boat rides (RM30-40/ head) for the eagle feeding tours.
-Passing through a Chinese fishing village.
+From the reserve, you can take boat rides (RM30-40/ head) for the eagle feeding tours passing through a Chinese fishing village.

 Note: Beware that the road to the reserve can be flooded after a heavy downpour.

-Address: http://bit.ly/MatangMangroves
+- Address: http://bit.ly/MatangMangroves

-Opening hours: Daily from 8am to 7pm
+- Opening hours: Daily from 8am to 7pm (closes at 6pm on Sundays)

-Entrance fee: RM15 per person, parking costs RM2
+- Entrance fee: RM15 per person, parking costs RM2

-Contact: +6012-514 5023
+- Contact: +6012-514 5023

 Read also: Orangutan Island: A Hidden Orangutan Sanctuary In West Malaysia

-7. Old “Port Weld” Railway Station Signboard (十八丁铁路碑)
+3. Old “Port Weld” Railway Station Signboard (十八丁铁路碑)

 While not much remains of the once bustling scene at Port Weld, you can still see bits and pieces around.